KTrain5169/CatPackCrafter/README.md

 - Advanced CatPacks - these are folders with a JSON file and a bunch of images inside.
 The JSON dictates how the CatPack is intended to work.

 For more information on CatPacks, refer to the [Prism Launcher wiki](https://prismlauncher.org/wiki/getting-started/catpacks/).

-Documentation surrounding the project is currently work-in-progress.
-Check back later.